-- Specify other video source settings, click Next, and complete the steps to finish creating the live stream.
+- Specify other video source settings, click Next, and complete the steps to create the live stream.

 Wowza Video creates the live stream and displays the Overview tab of the live stream detail page.
-You'll use the Connection Code that appears under the Video Snapshot when you configure a Live application in Wowza Streaming Engine.
+You can use the Connection Code that appears under the Video Snapshot when you configure a live application in Wowza Streaming Engine.
 The Connection Code begins with a 0 when Wowza Video is configured to transcode and deliver your stream to viewers.

 2. Create a stream target to send a single-bitrate stream to Wowza Video

 After creating a live application in Wowza Streaming Engine, it must be configured to send the stream to Wowza Video.

 - In the sidebar navigation in Wowza Streaming Engine, click Stream Targets, then click Add Stream Target.

 - On the Stream Target page, select Wowza Video Transcoder from the Wowza Target Destinations.

 - On the Wowza Video Configuration page, provide the following:

 - Stream Target Name - A descriptive name for this target setup in Wowza Streaming Engine.
 The name must be unique and can't contain less-than (<), greater-than (>), colon (:), quotation (' and "), forward slash (/), backslash (), pipe (|), question mark (?), asterisk (*), double-dot (..), or tilde (~) characters.